 The background check will not be initiated until the license application is submitted and the fees are paid.

 The fee for the background check and fingerprints is $60, which should have already been paid along with your application fee.

 Any other questions regarding background checks or fingerprints may be answered on the Kansas Insurance Department Fingerprint page.

-After you have filled out your application the next step is passing the license exam.
-So why do we say the next step is pre-exam education?
-The answer is simple.
+The first step in getting a Kansas insurance license is passing your license exam.
+So why do we say the first step is pre-license education?
+The reason is simple.
 We want you to pass your test the first time you take it.
-These courses or study materials are not a required step in getting your insurance license in Kansas, but they are highly recommended.
+These courses or study materials are not a required step in getting your insurance license in Alaska, but they are highly recommended.

 Most applicants choose to take these courses online, as it fits their schedule better, but there are also in-person courses available.
 You should choose which format in which to take your courses based on your preferred method of learning.
 The goal isn't just to get the courses out of the way, it's to prepare you to pass your license exam on the first attempt.